SF-codes/nft-preview-card-component-main/README.md

 ## My process

-My game plam was first and foremost setting up HTML, and :root of CSS with the colors and typography provided from the style guide.
+My game plan was first and foremost setting up HTML, and :root of CSS with the colors and typography provided from the style guide.
 Afterwards, I set the proper displays/positions for each, careful not to overcowd with unnecessary inputs.
 Placed all the colors, then margins/padding, followed by hoverings, transitions, opacities and shadows.

 ### Built with